As a young researcher, I found myself overwhelmed by the sheer number of scientific journals available.

 What is a Scientific Journal?

-Scientific journals are publications with the express goal of expanding, stimulating, and facilitating inquiry in the scientific fields through publishing researches, findings, or studies conducted by academic students, experts, or teachers.
+Scientific journals are publications with the express goal of expanding, stimulating, and facilitating inquiry in the scientific fields through publishing research, findings, or studies conducted by academic students, experts, or teachers.

 The general makeup of The Royal Society consisted of men of learning and science.
 They often corresponded and wrote letters to each other known as the ‘transactions’.